sorek1/p2p2c/gatsby/README.md

     "version": 2,
     "name": "gatsby",
     "builds": [
-        { "src": "package.json", "use": "@now/static-build", "config": {"distDir": "dist"} }
+        { "src": "package.json", "use": "@now/static-build", "config": {"distDir": "public"} }
     ]
 }
 ```

 Now, since it uses `@now/static-build`, we need to also include a script in `package.json` named `"now-build"`.
 This script specifies what command now will run on the server to "build" your application.
-Also, notice that this builder accepts a configuration called `"distDir"`, that will move all production files to the given folder.
+Also, notice that this builder accepts a configuration called `"distDir"`, which should point to the output directory of our build script.

 We are now ready to deploy the app.